 Srila Gopala Bhatta Gosvami ki jaya!

-One story about Gopala Bhatta Gosvami is that on the eve of Nrsimha-caturdasi all the other Gosvamis and Vaishnavas in Vrindavan were preparing to worship their Deities and hold festivals.
-Gopala Bhatta Gosvami had only a salagrama-sila; he didn’t have a Deity with arms and legs and a body that he could dress and decorate.
-So, he was feeling deprived of the opportunity to serve like the other devotees who had Deities they could serve in these ways.
-And out of Gopala Bhatta Gosvami’s strong desire, a salagrama-sila became manifest in the form of Radha-ramana.
-Radha-ramana is considered the most beautiful Deity of Krishna.
-He is the one original Deity of the Gosvamis that has remained in Vrindavan, while the others had to be taken elsewhere for fear of the Muslim invaders.
+One story about Gopala Bhatta Gosvami is that on the eve of Nrsimha-caturdasi all the other Gosvamis and Vaishnavas in Vrindavan were preparing to worship their deities and hold festivals.
+Gopala Bhatta Gosvami had only a salagrama-sila; he didn’t have a deity with form, with arms and legs, a body he could dress and decorate.
+So he was feeling deprived of the opportunity to serve his deity like the other devotees who had deities with forms.
+Out of his strong desire, a salagrama-sila manifest in the form of Radha-ramana.
+Radha-ramana is considered the most beautiful deity of Krishna.
+It is the one original deity of the Gosvamis that has remained in Vrindavan, while the others had to be taken elsewhere for fear of the Muslim invaders.
 And near the temple of Radha-ramana in Vrindavan is the samadhi of Sri Gopala Bhatta Gosvami.

 Gopala Bhatta Gosvami’s uncle and siksa-guru was Prabodhananda Sarasvati.
-His samadhi is also located in Vrindavan, just off the parikrama path near Kaliya-ghata, which is quite near our Krishna-Balaram Mandir.
-So, often when we go on parikrama down the path near the Yamuna, we visit Prabodhananda Sarasvati’s samadhi and bhajana-kutira.
-And then we proceed to Srila Sanatana Gosvami’s samadhi.
-Srila Sanatana Gosvami was the most senior of the Gosvamis and was also a close associate and instructor of Gopala Bhatta Gosvami.
+His samadhi is also located in Vrindavan, just off the parikrama path near Kaliya-ghata, which is quite near our Krishna-Balaram temple.
+Often when we go on parikrama down the path near the Yamuna, we visit Prabodhananda Sarasvati’s samadhi and bhajana-kutira.
+Then we proceed to Srila Sanatana Gosvami’s samadhi.
+Sanatana Gosvami was the most senior of the Gosvamis and was also a close associate and instructor of Gopala Bhatta Gosvami.
 In fact, Gopala Bhatta Gosvami worked with Sanatana Gosvami to produce the great treatise Hari-bhakti-vilasa.

-On the other occasion, the last time I visited Vrindavan, in Kartik of 1999, shortly before my surgery, I visited Gopala Bhatta’s samadhi near the Radha-ramana Mandir.
-We arrived just after raja-bhoga–arati, and the pujari was closing the doors to the samadhi-mandira.
+On the other occasion, during Kartik of 1999, shortly before my surgery, I visited Gopala Bhatta’s samadhi near the Radha-ramana temple in Vrindavan.
+We arrived just after raja-bhoga-arati, and the pujari was closing the doors to the samadhi-mandira.
 But he was kind enough to open the doors for us, to allow us darshan of Gopala Bhatta Gosvami.
-He gave us some flowers and caranamrta, and invited us to stay for prasada.
-Thus our small party, along with some local sadhus, honored Gopala Bhatta Prabhu’s maha–maha-prasadam with great relish, and we even stayed to take a little rest before, filled with bliss, we continued on our way.
-So, Gopal Bhatta Gosvami is very kind.
+He gave us some flowers and caranamrta and invited us to stay for prasada.
+Thus our small party, along with some local sadhus, honored Gopala Bhatta Prabhu’s maha-maha-prasada with great relish, and we even stayed to take a little rest before, filled with bliss, we continued on our way.
+So, Gopala Bhatta Gosvami is very kind.

-[A talk by Giriraj Swami on Srila Gopala Bhatta Gosvami’s appearance day, July 31, 2002, Carpinteria, California]
+[A talk by Giriraj Swami on Gopala Bhatta Gosvami’s disappearance day July 31, 2002, Carpinteria, California]